thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

  Remove parameterization from fields in metadata objects.
 Version: 26.5.0.cl or later   Allows removing parameterization from fields in metadata objects in ThoughtSpot.
 Requires appropriate permissions to modify the metadata object.
 The API endpoint allows unparameterizing the following types of metadata objects: * Logical Tables * Connections * Connection Configs  For a Logical Table the field type must be &#x60;ATTRIBUTE&#x60; and field name can be one of: * databaseName * schemaName * tableName  For a Connection or Connection Config, the field type is always &#x60;CONNECTION_PROPERTY&#x60;.
 In this case, field_name specifies the exact property of the Connection or Connection Config that needs to be unparameterized.
-For Connection Config, the only supported field name is: * impersonate_user
+For Connection Config, the only supported field name is: * impersonate_user  ## Restored value  The endpoint has two mutually exclusive modes, and the value that is restored differs per mode:  * Single-field mode (&#x60;field_name&#x60; + &#x60;value&#x60;) restores the supplied &#x60;value&#x60;. * Bulk mode (&#x60;metadata_entries&#x60;) ignores &#x60;value&#x60; and restores the Primary org (&#x60;org_id&#x3D;0&#x60;) value of the variable bound to the field, even when the request is made from a secondary org.
+In bulk mode, a secret Connection field bound to a sensitive variable is restored from the variable&#39;s Primary-org secret.
+Bulk mode has no partial success.
+The request fails with &#x60;400&#x60; and nothing is changed if any field: * is a non-secret field bound to a sensitive variable, * is bound to a per-principal variable, whose value is user-specific or group-specific, * has a variable that cannot be read, because it is deleted or not visible to you, * has no Primary-org value, or * is a secret field whose value is unavailable from the secure store, which includes the case where the Confidant Vault is disabled, since the restored secret could then not be stored securely.
+Such a field can still be unparameterized individually in single-field mode with an explicit &#x60;value&#x60;.
+Duplicate entries for the same object and field are coalesced.

 ### Parameters